 In the winter hair needs caring for too.
 Dryness of the cold season, which comes from both cold air and central heating, is damaging not only to your skin but health in general.
-As well as changing your skincare routine for winter, you need to review your entire lifestyle and diet to strengthen your immune system and make sure you can go through autumn and winter without getting sick.

 Your beauty routine will also need corrections beyond skincare.
 You’ll need to pay more attention to your hair during this season because it becomes extremely vulnerable in the cold (and wearing hats doesn’t help either).